vinodkd/guts/book/01_size.md

 		  print i
 		end loop
 		stop
-		// SLOC : 4
+		// SLOC : 4, Size: ?

-Written in this form, it seems like the `for` doesnt have width.
+Written in this form, it seems like the `for` is a short cut to write out a long sequence of operations.
 Indeed, program 3 can be rewritten as:

 		// program 3A
 		print 1